imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 ## **Clone and run the tutorial app**

-For this tutorial, it is recommended to use the sample Android app, as shown below.
-If you already have an existing Android app, it is also possible to use that, which will be explained in the continuation of the sample app.
+For this tutorial, we have used our sample Android app as shown below.
+If you have your own existing Android app, you can integrate the ImageKit Android SDK to it, the instructions for which are provided in the subsequent sections.

 ```bash
 git clone https://github.com/imagekit-samples/quickstart.git